-The Online News Association is composed largely of professional digital journalists.
-Founded in 1999, ONA now has more than 2,200 professional members whose principal livelihood involves gathering or producing news for digital presentation.
-The membership includes news writers, producers, designers, editors, photographers, technologists and others who produce news for the Internet or other digital delivery systems, as well as academic members and others interested in the development of online journalism.
+The Online News Association is composed largely of professional digital journalists from around the globe.
+Founded in 1999, ONA now has more than 2,500 professional members whose principal livelihood involves gathering or producing news for digital presentation.
+The membership includes news writers, producers, designers, editors, photographers, technologists and others who produce news for the Internet or other digital delivery systems, as well as academic and student members and others interested in the development of online journalism.
 ONA also sponsors an annual conference focusing on the latest in journalism and technology and administers the prestigious Online Journalism Awards.

 The Online News Association is a 501 (c)(3) tax-exempt non-profit organization.